The Patent Litigation Law Review: Ireland

 Every application for an Irish patent must be filed with the Intellectual Property Office of Ireland and must contain a request for the grant of a patent, a specification (containing a description of the invention, one or more claims and any drawing referred to in the description or claim) and an abstract.12 The claims must define the matter for which protection is sought.
 They must be clear and concise and must be supported by the description.13

-Ireland is a party to the Paris Convention, and thus the principle of priority applies to Irish patent applications in Ireland.
+Ireland is a party to the Paris Convention; thus, the principle of priority applies to Irish patent applications in Ireland.
 Once a patent application has been filed in Ireland, the applicant is entitled to claim the priority date of that application in respect of all other applications for the same invention made in other states that are signatories to the Paris Convention or are members of the World Trade Organization.

 The examination of an Irish patent is carried out by the Controller of Intellectual Property (the Controller).